Ye Fei

-Ye Fei (叶飞 (葉飛, Yè Fēi); 7 May 1914 – 18 April 1999) was a Philippine-born Chinese military general and politician of the People's Republic of China.
-Born Sixto Mercado Tiongco in the Philippines to a Chinese father and a Filipino mother, he joined the Chinese Communist Party at a young age and fought many battles as a senior commander of the People's Liberation Army in the Chinese Civil War.
-At age 40, he was among the first PLA commanders to be awarded the rank of General by the newly established People's Republic of China and later served as Commander-in-Chief of the Chinese Navy.
+Ye Fei (叶飞 (葉飛, Yè Fēi, Ia̍p Hui); 7 May 1914 – 18 April 1999) was a Philippine-born Chinese military general and politician of the People's Republic of China.
+Born Sixto Mercado Tiongco in the Philippines to a Sangley Chinese father and a Mestiza Filipina mother, he joined the Chinese Communist Party at a young age and fought many battles as a senior commander of the People's Liberation Army in the Chinese Civil War.
+At age 40, he was among the first PLA commanders to be awarded the rank of Colonel General by the newly established People's Republic of China and later served as Commander-in-Chief of the Chinese Navy.
 He also served in a number of civilian posts including Governor and Communist Party Chief of Fujian Province, and Minister of Transport.

 Early life

 Birth in the Philippines

 Ye Fei was born Sixto Mercado Tiongco on 7 May 1914 in the town of Tiaong in the then-named Tayabas Province, in the Philippines.
-His father was Yap Sun Uy (葉蓀衛; Yap is the Minnan pronunciation of the Chinese surname Ye), a Chinese merchant from Nan'an, Fujian Province who had moved to the Philippines in 1900 and adopted the Philippine name Tiongco.
-Yap converted to Catholicism in order to get approval of the parents to marry Ye Fei's mother Francisca Mercado, a Filipina from a local Catholic family.
-Ye Fei's original Chinese name was Ye Qiheng (葉啟亨).
+His father was Yap Sun Uy (葉蓀衛; Hokkien Ia̍p Sun-ūi), a Sangley Chinese merchant from Nan'an, Fujian Province who had moved to the Philippines in 1900 and adopted the Philippine name Tiongco.
+Yap converted to Catholicism in order to get approval of the parents to marry Ye Fei's mother Francisca Mercado, a Mestiza Filipina from a local Catholic family.
+Ye Fei's original Chinese name was 葉啟亨 (Hokkien Ia̍p Khé-heng; Mandarin Yè Qǐhēng).

 Youth in China

-In 1919 Ye Fei, then four years old, and his older brother Ye Qicun (葉啟存), were brought by their father to his Chinese hometown for schooling.
+In 1919 Ye Fei, then four years old, and his older brother 葉啟存 (Hokkien Ia̍p Khé-chûn; Mandarin Yè Qǐcún), were brought by their father to his Chinese hometown for schooling.
 Starting in 1926 he attended Zhongshan Middle School in Xiamen and then the Thirteenth High School of Fujian.

 Ye Fei joined the underground Communist Youth League of China in May 1928, and the Chinese Communist Party in March 1932.
 In 1932 he was arrested by the Kuomintang government of the Republic of China and sentenced to a year in prison.
-As he was a Philippine citizen, his parents managed to arrange for his extradition to the Philippines (then a United States territory under the Insular Government of the Philippine Islands), and his mother set out for China to take him back.
+As he was a Philippine citizen being a Chinese Filipino, his parents managed to arrange for his extradition to the Philippines (then a United States territory under the Insular Government of the Philippine Islands), and his mother set out for China to take him back.
 However, by the time Francisca Mercado reached Hong Kong, Ye Fei was already released from prison.
 Telling his mother that he was going to study in Japan, he instead went to Fujian to help establish the Communist guerrilla there.